TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Attack collisions
 		- When hurt triggers of two or more players touch, they are pushed away opposite to their facing

-- However it is to the discretion of a mode *how* the creation and removal of players happen...
-	- ...it is already outside of their scope *when* they happen.
-	- Therefore, each mode shall expose add_player and remove_player functions to be called by literally anybody, anytime.
-		- As for serialization, these will be some "choreographic events" inserted between steps, or in a case of a network session, "network event"
-	- Similarly, change_var shall not be something that the mode bothers with, especially that the calling logic would be pretty much duplicated.
-	- There will still be much use of the messages; e.g. mode_messages::game_completed to determine the result

 - To avoid transmitting some server-decided seed for the beginning of each round (e.g. to position players around)...
 	- ...we can just derive a hash of all inputs from the previous round, or just hash entire cosmos state
 	- this way we are unpredictable about it but still deterministic

-- game mode property is a part of game mode definition
-- game mode definition = all game mode properties
-- a **game mode marker** is a game mode property of game mode definition that has a spatial representation
-	- and thus can be visualized in the world view
-	- e.g. C4 trigger or a spawn point

 - file operations:
 	- new project